russelltg/weatherstation/lessons/lesson5.md

 ![breadboard Example](images/BreadboardExample.JPG)

+> ***CAUTION: THE LEFT AND RIGHT SIDES OF THE BREADBOARD ARE NOT CONNECTED!!!
+IF YOU PUT SOMETHING ON ONE SIDE, IT MUST BE CONNECTED THROUGH A SLOT ON THAT SIDE!!!***

 While the image is slightly out of focus (the cables mess it up every time), you can still the the basic premise.
 The sensor is connected to the `+` column.
 The `+` column is then connected to the arduino.
 Therefore, the sensor is connected to the arduino.
 Use this idea when connecting the sensor and LCD to the arduino if you would like.

 > ***IF YOU CAN, USE A RED WIRE FOR ANYTHING CONNECTED TO 5 VOLTS OR 3.3 VOLTS.
 RED IS A UNIVERSAL SYMBOL FOR POWER.
 USE A BLACK CABLE FOR ANYTHING CONNECTED TO GROUND.
 ANY OTHER COLOR CAN BE USED FOR DATA LINES.***